2023 Active Track Options

-We’re excited to offer these opportunities for the Active Track for Senior Saints 2023.
-Please review the options and indicate your interest on the Registration form at the bottom of the page, or click the Registration “Quick Link” in the blue box.
+We’re excited to offer these opportunities for the Active Track for Renew in the Smokies 2024.
+Please review the options and indicate your interest on the Registration form for Renew in the Smokies.
 Please note that each person should register separately, since some couples may choose different activities.
 Thanks!
 This will help us get an accurate count and plan well for you.

 Rocky was born and raised in southern Arkansas in a small town of 404 people called Hatfield.
 He was raised by two parents who strongly believed in the Lord and instilled a strong work ethic into him.
 His dad was a full-time science teacher for 43 years and a minister for most of those years, as well.
 His mom was a stay-at-home mom and later a speech pathologist.
 His parents encouraged his passion for attending a Christian college by asking him to spend two years at a “Bible college.”
 He took up this challenge and studied to be a minister.
 There were some turns God directed him on that helped him see he would carry out his calling to ministry as a financial aid professional, equipping many more to “extend the kingdom of God among all nations.”
 While he wears a tie to work every day, he can also run heavy equipment, run farm equipment, weld, and take care of livestock.
 He is excited to take you on a trip through nature where God’s fingerprints are clearly seen at every pedal of the bike.